 Over-the-counter (OTC) cold medicines can't prevent people from catching colds in the first place, but some people think these medicines help relieve cold symptoms.
 They don't actually help people with colds get better faster, though.
-Some people find that OTC cold medications can cause stomach upset or make them feel dizzy, tired, or unable to sleep.
+Some people find that OTC cold medicines can cause stomach upset or make them feel dizzy, tired, or unable to sleep.

-Ask your parents (who can consult with a doctor or pharmacist) what medicine you should take, if any.
+Ask your parents (who can talk with a doctor or pharmacist) what medicine you should take, if any.
 Most doctors recommend acetaminophen for aches, pains, and fever.
-If you have a cold, you should not take aspirin or any medication that contains aspirin, unless your doctor says it's OK.
+If you have a cold, you should not take aspirin or any medicine that contains aspirin, unless your doctor says it's OK.
 Use of aspirin by teens with colds or other viral illness may increase the risk of developing Reye syndrome, a rare but serious condition that can be fatal.

-Your doctor can let you know if it's OK to take an antihistamine or decongestant, but there is little evidence that these medications really make a difference.
+Your doctor can let you know if it's OK to take an antihistamine or decongestant, but there is little evidence that these really make a difference.